Florida board bans ‘This Book Is Gay’ from middle school libraries

 HILLSBOROUGH COUNTY, Fla.
 (WFLA) — The school board of Hillsborough County, Florida, held a special meeting on Tuesday and voted to ban a book from all public middle schools in the area.

-The book, titled “This Book Is Gay”, explores a number of topics, including stereotypes and “coming out.”
-Advocates and the book’s author say it was written to help young people who are beginning to explore their sexuality.
+The book, titled “This Book Is Gay,” explores a number of topics, including stereotypes and “coming out.”
+Advocates and the book’s author said it was written to help young people who are beginning to explore their sexuality.

 More than 60 people showed up to the meeting to discuss both sides of the issue.
 Critics argued it wasn’t age-appropriate for middle school students.